Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 What You Can Stop Deciding (Right Now)

-the first step is not to decide better.
+If everything feels heavy, the first step is not to decide better.

-It’s to decide less.
+It is to decide less.

 You can start here:

-You don’t have to optimise everything
+• you don’t have to optimize everything

-You don’t have to react immediately
+• you don’t have to react immediately

 Some decisions are not urgent.